The Return of Count Yorga: Plot

-The next morning, Jennifer, the Nelsons' mute maid, finds the massacre scene along with Tommy and calls the police.
-However, as she does, Bruhda silently arrives drags away the corpses of Cynthia's mother and father to a quicksand pit on Yorga's property, disposing of the physical evidence.
-By the time the police arrive, all of the evidence has been cleared away.
-Tommy claims that nothing has happened.
-Despite the confusion, David Baldwin, Cynthia's fiancé, is suspicious about the Nelsons' disappearance.
-Meanwhile, memories of the attack on her family slowly start to resurface in Cynthia's mind as she stays within Yorga's manor.
-Jennifer, suspicious about Tommy's involvement with the Nelsons' disappearance and his visits to Yorga's mansion, loses her patience and slaps Tommy who stares at her in a vengeful manner.
-Meanwhile, Yorga goes to claim Mitzi, killing her boyfriend near their boat house before feeding on her once more, draining her completely and adding her to his vampiric harem.
+The next morning, Jennifer, the Nelsons' mute maid, finds the bodies along with Tommy and calls the police.
+As she does this, Bruhda arrives and drags the corpses to a quicksand pit on Yorga's property.
+By the time the police arrive, all of the evidence has been cleared away, and Tommy claims that nothing has happened.
+Despite this, David Baldwin, Cynthia's fiancé, becomes suspicious.
+A nervous Jennifer, suspicious about Tommy's visits to Yorga's mansion, slaps him.
+This makes Tommy angry.
+Meanwhile, Yorga kills Mitzi's boyfriend, drains her of blood and turns her into a vampire.

-Hours later, Ellen's fiancé Jason is lured to Yorga's mansion by Tommy, on the claim that he found Ellen.
-Once at the mansion, Tommy disappears, while Jason is reunited with Ellen who has clearly been made into a vampire by Yorga.
-As she mocks him for "not loving her anymore" and soon starts laughing cruelly at him when he sense something wrong, her fellow brides attack Jason from behind.
-Jason breaks free, only to run into Count Yorga, who chases Jason down a hall and strangles him.
-Bruddah tosses Jason's body into the throne/coffin room for the brides, including Ellen and newly vampiric Mitzi, to feed upon.
+Ellen's fiancé Jason is later lured to the mansion by Tommy, on the claim that he found Ellen.
+Jason is reunited with Ellen, who has also been made into a vampire.
+She mocks Jason before her fellow brides attack him.
+Jason breaks free, only to run into Yorga, who strangles him.
+Bruddah leaves Jason's body for the brides.

-That evening, Reverend Thomas phones Jennifer, but it is revealed she lies dead on her bed with a large knife sticking out of her chest.
-From her window, Tommy can be seen walking away from the house.
-After Thomas learns of Jennifer's death, David is sure he is correct about the Count's true nature and manages to convince Reverend Thomas and investigating police detectives Lt.
+That evening, Tommy kills Jennifer with a knife.
+After learning of her death, David convinces Reverend Thomas and police detectives Lt.
 Madden and Sgt.
-O'Connor to join him in a rescue-mission at Yorga's mansion.
-Reverend Thomas is sent to distract Yorga while Baldwin, Madden and O'Connor sneak in to search the manor, armed with sticks they can cross and hold up to ward off the vampires.
-Meanwhile, the pastor falls for Yorga's charms and reveals the others' suspicions that he is a vampire, alerting Yorga of danger.
-Thomas is tricked into walking into the quicksand pit and promptly sinks to his death.
-Yorga returns to the manor, awakens his brides and unleashes them through the household as he psychically calls Cynthia to him.
+O'Connor to begin a rescue-mission at Yorga's mansion.
+Reverend Thomas distracts Yorga while Baldwin, Madden and O'Connor search the manor, armed with sticks they can cross to ward off vampires.
+However, Thomas falls for Yorga's charms and reveals their scheme, alerting Yorga of danger.
+Tricked into walking into the pit, Thomas sinks to his death.
+Yorga awakens his brides while psychically calling Cynthia to him.